eiffel-community/eiffel-intelligence/wiki/markdown/step-by-step-subscription-notification.md

                         "jmespath": "testCaseExecutions[?testCaseStartedEventId == '13af4a14-f951-4346-a1ba-624c79f10e98']"
                     }
                 ],
-                "type": "ARTIFACT_1"
             }
         ],
         "subscriptionName": "Subscription_Test",
         "userName": "ABC"
     }

 In this subscription, two requirements are given, where each requirement in turn contains two conditions.
-As per subscription logic, when all the conditions in any one of the given requirements are met in an aggregated object then the subscription is triggered.
-Triggering means that the subscriber will be notified with the chosen notification method.
+As per subscription logic, when all the conditions in any one of the given requirements are met in an aggregated object then the subscription is fulfilled.
+This means that the subscriber will be notified with the chosen notification method.
 It should be noted that conditions are given as JMESPath expression.
 Let us suppose that an aggregated object, as shown below, is created: